OpenGridForum/DFDL/calls/2022/2022-10-06_DFDL-WG-Call.md

 | 2022-04-07 | Struggling to think of a use case where the expression is other than '.', meaning the quasi-element.
 This is a very restricted use, and suitable for an erratum on DFDL 1.0.
 Mike to write up.
 Aside: Steve wondered if validation could be used here instead.
 IBM DFDL has rich enough validation options that effectively make a validation failure behave like a parse error.
 Apache Daffodil does not though.
 | 2022-07-14 | Mike has created a tracker https://github.com/OpenGridForum/DFDL/issues/29.
 Following from Steve's suggestion, can you use an assert with dfdl:checkConstraints('.') be applied to the type?
 | 2022-08-11 | Mike has created a PR for the issue.
 Steve to review.
+| 2022-10-06 | Awaiting review by Steve

 | 327 | Do we need a default dfdl:choiceDispatchKey branch?
 (Steve) |
 | --- | --- |
 | 2022-07-14 | To handle a nested choice use case where there is a need to distinguish a bad choice branch key from a good choice branch key that then fails to parse its branch.
 Steve to reproduce the use case to see if IBM DFDL has a similar problem.
 | 2022-08-11 | IBM DFDL exhibits the same problem.
 Issue #34 raised.
-Discussed options for the syntax to indicate that a branch is the default, and agreed that dfdl:choiceBranckKey="" (empty string) works best.
+Discussed options for the syntax to indicate that a branch is the default, and agreed that dfdl:choiceBranchKey="" (empty string) works best.
 Could be an erratum on 1.0 but probably better as 2.0 candidate.
+| 2022-10-06 | If not an erratum, needs to be an experimental feature if to be added to current implementations.
+Mike to think on best way forward.

 | 329 | DFDL 2.0 candidate: Additional binary number reps (Mike) |
 | --- | --- |
 | 2022-07-14 | Apache Daffodil users are encountering a bunch of unsupported binary number formats.
 Apache Daffodil would like add support for these into DFDL 1.0 as an experimental feature ahead of DFDL 2.0.
 To do so requires action 328 to extend the experimental syntax to permit this.
 | 2022-08-11 | Apache Daffodil has also observed that the same is required for binary calendars, eg, unsigned binary seconds.
+| 2022-10-06 | Mike to create a new experimental feature document and issue, and add to https://github.com/OpenGridForum/DFDL/blob/master/docs/current/DFDL-Experimental-Features-Index.md

 ### Closed actions